nasa-jpl/open-source-rover/README.md

 ---

 ### Communication
 In addition to this repository which holds all the documentation for this project, there are two additional websites tied to this project.
-One is a [landing site](https://opensourcerover.jpl.nasa.gov) which holds general information and an overview of the rover and how it works:
+One is a [web landing page](https://opensourcerover.jpl.nasa.gov) which holds general information and an overview of the rover and how it works:

 We have a few ways to connect with the team and community of Open Source Rover builders: